karthik/life-hacks/travel.md

 ![](http://core0.staticworld.net/images/article/2014/05/netgear_trek-100266044-large.png)

-This extremely useful device has a built in plug (or use USB power), can take ethernet or connect to wifi and is fairly small.
+This amazing little device has a built in plug (or use USB power), can take ethernet or connect to wifi and is fairly small.

 a) Plug ethernet cable into your router, plug router into wall.
 DONE
 b) Plug router into wall.
 Connect to router and go through the splash page once.
 DONE.

-For bonus points, use your home wifi credentials for the router, so you don't have to reauthenticate your devices.
+For bonus points, use your home wifi credentials for the router, so you don't have to re-authenticate your devices.

 I also own a [TBMAX router](http://www.amazon.com/gp/product/B00PNJRDT4).
 It's much more compact but powers only off of USB (it's easy to connect to a iPhone power brick), but has the downside of not being able to navigate splash pages.